amitjohney/sylvatest/README.md

 # Sylva-core project

-> **_NOTE:_** This project has just landed in this repository and still need few adaptations to be usable as described in following README, we're actively working on it!

 This project provides the tools and configuration to set up a Sylva management cluster in a declarative way.
 It relies on [Cluster API](https://cluster-api.sigs.k8s.io/) to manage cluster lifecycle, and uses [Flux](https://fluxcd.io/flux/) to keep clusters and infrastructure components in sync with their definitions in Git.

 This project is delivering the sylva-units helm chart that creates Flux objects used to deploy various software components, called "units".
 Each of these unit definition will be derived into a set of flux resources (Gitrepositories, Kustomizations, HelmReleases...) following the specific settings defined for the deployment.